 139 E 4th St (45202)

 The first gaslights were lit in 1843 at the corner of 4th and Main Streets by the precursor of what would later become Cincinnati Gas & Electric Company.
 Their business boomed, consolidating electric companies in the years to come and garnering a good reputation for their services.
 By the late 1920s, Cincinnati Gas & Electric were growing out of their headquarters and needed a new space to expand their business.
 The plot of land at the southwest corner of 4th and Main Streets, ironically the place where it all seemingly began, was a perfect fit for a new skyscraper, and architects Garber & Woodward and John Russell Pope were brought on to design the building.
-The nine structures that stood on the corner were demolished to make way for a tower which was uniquely lit with upward-pointing flood lights.
+The nine structures that stood on the corner were demolished to make way for a tower.
 Shirking the Art Deco fad popular at the time, they went with the more traditional classical revival style, replete with massive columns, bas reliefs, stone sculptures, and balconies high above street level.
-The tower is home to Duke Energy today; their perfectly pristine-looking, ivory lobby can be seen through plate glass windows on 4th Street.
+The tower is home to Duke Energy today; their perfectly pristine, ivory lobby can be seen through plate glass windows on 4th Street.

-By the late 1920s, the Times-Star newspaper needed more space than their 6th and Walnut Streets offices would allow, so a new Art Deco tower at the corner of 8th and Broadway Streets was planned.
+By the late 1920s, the Times-Star newspaper needed more space than their 6th and Walnut Streets offices offered, so a new Art Deco tower at the corner of 8th and Broadway Streets was planned.
 Samuel Hannaford & Sons received the commission to design and construct the building.
 The owners of the paper, Charles Phelps Taft and his wife, Anna Sinton Taft, died prior to the completion of their new Times-Star headquarters but were remembered with bronze plaques in the lobby.
-The facade was carved from limestone and bas reliefs depicting famous printers and literary figures decorate the corners of the building as well as the enormous bronze metal doors at its entrance.
-Large statues occupy each corner of the top of the tower which represent the 4 most important qualities of the printing press from the 30's: truth, progress, patriotism, and speed.
+The facade was carved from limestone and bas reliefs depicting famous printers and literary figures decorate the corners of the building while enormous bronze metal doors stand at its entrance.
+Large statues occupy each corner of the top of the tower representing the four most important qualities of the printing press from the '30s: truth, progress, patriotism, and speed.
 The Times-Star became the Post after 1958 and it printed in the building until 1984.
-It's no longer called the Times-Star Building and echoes of the printing press have long since diminished; Hamilton County purchased the building in the mid-80s and converted it to county court offices and juvenile court.
-Today, it's exists as 800 Broadway.
+It's no longer called the Times-Star Building and echoes of the printing press have long since faded.
+Hamilton County purchased the building in the mid-80s and converted it to county court offices and juvenile court.
+Today, it exists as Hamilton County's Juvenile Court.

 15 W 6th St (45202)